Icosidodecahedron: Related polychora

-In four-dimensional geometry the icosidodecahedron appears in the regular 600-cell as the equatorial slice that belongs to the vertex-first passage of the 600-cell through 3D space.
+In four-dimensional geometry, the icosidodecahedron appears in the regular 600-cell as the equatorial slice that belongs to the vertex-first passage of the 600-cell through 3D space.
 In other words: the 30 vertices of the 600-cell which lie at arc distances of 90 degrees on its circumscribed hypersphere from a pair of opposite vertices, are the vertices of an icosidodecahedron.
-The wire frame figure of the 600-cell consists of 72 flat regular decagons.
-Six of these are the equatorial decagons to a pair of opposite vertices.
-They are precisely the six decagons which form the wire frame figure of the icosidodecahedron.
+The wireframe figure of the 600-cell consists of 72 flat regular decagons.
+Six of these are the equatorial decagons to a pair of opposite vertices, and these six form the wireframe figure of an icosidodecahedron.

-Icosidodecahedral graph

-In the mathematical field of graph theory, a icosidodecahedral graph is the graph of vertices and edges of the icosidodecahedron, one of the Archimedean solids.
-It has 30 vertices and 60 edges, and is a quartic graph Archimedean graph.

-Trivia

-In Star Trek Universe, the Vulcan game of logic Kal-Toh has the goal to create a holographic icosidodecahedron.